oosoba/rl-policy-abms/README.md

 # Multi-agent RL for ABMs
+[[toc]]

 RL applied to a selection of policy ABMs

-[[toc]]
-Code + lit repo for FY19 Methods RIR on "Multi-agent AI for Agent-based Models"

 #### Architecting Environments
 - Architecture of [OpenAI's gym](./reading-materials/GymArchitecture[openAI-gym].pdf)